Logging

 tail -F /var/log/messages

-Alternatively (on non-rooted devices) a PmLogLib library stub can be used that will print out logs into standard output.
+Alternatively (on non-rooted devices) a PmLogLib library stub can be used that will print out logs to standard output.

-Crashes may also cause alert popups on screen if system is running in DEBUG mode.
+Crashes may also cause alert popups on screen if the system is running in DEBUG mode.

 SEGFAULT_SIGNALS= ./buggy-binary